 (6) DCAA supplements or supersedes the audit report.

-(7) The contracting officer determines final action on a CAS cost impact proposal.
+(7) The Contracting officer determines final action on a CAS cost impact proposal.

-(8) The contracting officer makes a written determination that corrective actions have been taken, so that no further actions can be reasonably anticipated.
+(8) The Contracting officer makes a written determination that corrective actions have been taken, so that no further actions can be reasonably anticipated.

 (c) Where to store files in PCF.
 Audit reports are stored in PCF based on the type of audit being resolved and dispositioned.